JordanSennett/AWS-Security-Specialty/Domain 2: Security Logging and Monitoring/Cloud Watch.md

 -
 - ![Cloud Watch Flow Chart](https://github.com/JordanSennett/AWS-Security-Specialty/assets/15804669/5cc08fe2-2d6f-4d97-8818-2b31f141f93a)

-## Unified Cloudwatch Agent - procstat (process stat) Plugin
+**Unified Cloudwatch Agent - procstat (process stat) Plugin**

 - Collect metrics and monitors system utilization of individual processes
 - Supports both Linux and Windows servers
 - Example: amount of time the process user CPU, amount of memory the process use..
-- Select which processes to monitor by:
+- Select which processes to monitor by
     •  pid_file: name of the process identification number (PID) files they create
     • exe: process name that match sting you specify (RegEx)
     • pattern: command lines used to start the processes (RegEx)
 - Metrics collected by procstat plugin begins with **procstat** prefix (e.g procstat_cpu_time, procstat_cpu_usage)

-## Unified Cloud Watch Agent - Troubleshooting
+**Unified Cloud Watch Agent - Troubleshooting**

 - CloudWatch Agent fails to start
   • Might be an isssue with the configuration file